aurnaut/spotify-music-browse/README.md

-# spotify-music-browse
+# TicketMaster Events
-Simple Spotify Browse API consumption with React
+Simple TicketMaster API consumption with React and Redux